* Equal contribution.

 The risk of COVID-19 infection has increased due to the prolonged duration of travel and frequent close interactions due to popularization of railway transportations.
 This study utilized depth detection devices to analyze the close contact behaviors of passengers in high-speed train (HST), traditional trains (TT), waiting area in waiting room (WWR), and ticket check area in waiting room (CWR).
 A multi-route COVID-19 transmission model was developed to assess the risk of virus exposure in these scenarios under various non-pharmaceutical interventions.
 A total of 163,740 seconds of data was collected.
 The close contact ratios in HST, TT, WWR, and CWR was 5.8%, 64.0%, 7.7%, and 49.0%, respectively.
 The average interpersonal distance between passengers was 0.85 m, 0.92 m, 1.25 m, and 0.88 m, respectively.
 The probability of face-to-face contact was 9.5%, 70.0%, 64.2%, and 5.8% across each environment, respectively.
 When all passengers wore N95 respirators and surgical masks, the personal virus exposure via close contact can be reduced by 94.1% and 51.9%, respectively.
 The virus exposure in TT is about dozens of times of it in HST.
 In China, if all current railway traffic was replaced by HST, the total virus exposure of passengers can be reduced by roughly 50%.

-This research has been featured in a press release by EurekAlert!.
+This research has been featured in a press release by EurekAlert!

 Classrooms are high-risk indoor environments, so analysis of SARS-CoV-2 transmission in classrooms is important for determining optimal interventions.
 Due to the absence of human behavior data, it is challenging to accurately determine virus exposure in classrooms.
 A wearable device for close contact behavior detection was developed, and we recorded more than 250-thousand data points of close contact behaviors of students from Grades 1 through 12.
 Combined with a survey on students’ behaviors, we analyzed virus transmission in classrooms.
 Close contact rates for students were 37%±11% during classes and 48%±13% during breaks.
 Students in lower grades had higher close contact rates and virus transmission potential.
 The long-range airborne transmission route is dominant, accounting for 90%±3.6% and 75%±7.7% with and without mask wearing, respectively.
 During breaks, the short-range airborne route became more important, contributing 48%±3.1% in grades 1 to 9 (without wearing masks).
 Ventilation alone cannot always meet the demands of COVID-19 control, 30 m3/h/person is suggested as the threshold outdoor air ventilation rate in classroom.
 This study provides scientific support for COVID-19 prevention and control in classrooms, and our proposed human behavior detection and analysis methods offer a powerful tool to understand virus transmission characteristics, and can be employed in various indoor environments.